 Use these steps to force an app to use a discrete GPU instead of the integrated adapter on Windows 10, to provide better system performance or battery life:

 Click on System.

 Click on Display.

 Under the “Multiple displays” section, click the Advanced graphics settings option.

-Select the type of app you want to configured using the drop-down menu:
+Select the type of app you want to configure using the drop-down menu:

 - Classic app — traditional (Win32) desktop programs.

 - Microsoft app — apps available through the Microsoft Store.

 If you select Classic app, you’ll need to click the Browse button to locate the “.exe” file to add the app.
 If you select the Universal app option, you’ll see a second drop-down menu to select the app.

 Click the Options button.

 Set the graphics preference you want to use:

 - System default — (default) Windows 10 decides which GPU to use automatically.

 - Power saving — runs the application on the GPU that uses the least power, which most of the time is your integrated graphics processor.

 - High performance — runs the application on the most capable GPU, which is most of the time an external or discrete graphics processor.

 Click the Save button.

 Once you complete steps, the app you configured will use the graphics processor you specified optimizing battery life or performance the next time you launch it.

 It is important to note that these settings will take precedence over the same options available in other control panels (which you can continue to use).